 Mixed Hearing LossSometimes it's not a case of Conductive vs Sensorineural Hearing Loss, but a case of Mixed Hearing Loss.
 If someone shows signs of both sensorineural and conductive hearing loss, it can be classed as mixed hearing loss.
 Mixed hearing loss commonly occurs when the ear sustains a trauma and symptoms can appear gradually over time.
 For example, a conductive hearing loss symptom could become a sensorineural symptom and vice versa.
 Treatment will depend primarily on whether the hearing loss is more sensorineural or conductive.

 Hearing TestIt's worth testing your hearing regularly and at HearingDirect, we have created our very own online hearing test.
 It's completely free and you can do it in the comfort of your own home.
-All you will need is a few free minutes and some ear or headphones.
-Once the test is complete, you will get your results instantly via email and based on the outcome of the hearing test, you may be encouraged to take further action.

 About Hearing DirectWe are one of the world's leading hearing aid specialists.
 HearingDirect offers a wide range of affordable products, and information resources to help improve the quality of life for the hard of hearing.
 We sell: